swiftmailer/swiftmailer/doc/plugins.rst

     require_once 'lib/swift_required.php';

-    //Create the Mailer using any Transport
+    // Create the Mailer using any Transport
     $mailer = Swift_Mailer::newInstance(
      Swift_SmtpTransport::newInstance('smtp.example.org', 25)
     );

-    //To use the ArrayLogger
+    // To use the ArrayLogger
     $logger = new Swift_Plugins_Loggers_ArrayLogger();
     $mailer->registerPlugin(new Swift_Plugins_LoggerPlugin($logger));

-    //Or to use the Echo Logger
+    // Or to use the Echo Logger
     $logger = new Swift_Plugins_Loggers_EchoLogger();
     $mailer->registerPlugin(new Swift_Plugins_LoggerPlugin($logger));

-    //Continue sending as normal
+    // Continue sending as normal
     for ($lotsOfRecipients as $recipient) {
      ...